 Advice and support is available for divorcing couples

 If any of these issues have touched you, then Andy and his team across Newark, Southwell and Mansfield are available to discuss your personal circumstances in confidence.
-He is also a Resolution Accredited Family Law Specialist and has significant experience in mediation for separating couples.
+He is also a Resolution Accredited Family Law Specialist.

 For clients wanting to receive a written confirmation of the legal options open to them, then our Newark office offers an initial fixed fee family law meeting for just £100+VAT.